-- Using sexually explicit words and phrases.

-- Inappropriate touching

-- Sexual violence or threats

-- Full penetrative sex with other children or adults

-- Sexual interests in adults or children of very different ages to their own.

-- Forceful or aggressive sexual behaviour
+- Using sexually explicit words and phrases, - Inappropriate touching/physical behaviours that are potentially criminal in nature, - Sexual violence or threats. - Full penetrative sex with other children or adults, - Sexual interests in adults or children of very different ages to their own, - Forceful or aggressive sexual behaviour, - Compulsive habit's, - Sexual behaviour affecting progress and achievement.

-- Compulsive habit's

-- Sexual behaviour affecting progress and achievement